DownTheMatrix/100-days-of-code/log.md

 **Thoughts:** I wanna practice more and more and go beyond the task expectations by making the functions user interactive/input sensitive.

+### Day 16: 2018 February 8, Tuesday

+**Today's Progress**: Today I learnt about higher order functions and I started refreshing Arrays.
+I also connected my account to different platforms, incuding LinkedIn (where I also subscribed to several programming groups), Facebook, Google+, etc. I'm motivated and pretty focussed.
+Slowly but steady :)

+**Thoughts:** I should study the code of more designs and templates and try to realize some decent mock-ups.
+I should also study CSS Grid and flex-box.